skade/yakshav.es/_sources/plan.md

 * [ ] At least get basic couchdb interaction working, reading and writing and handling docs
 * [ ] Implement the replicator on top of that
+* [ ] Implement an extern "C" lib that also works on iOS and Android